spegel-org/website/content/docs/faq.md

 helm upgrade --create-namespace --namespace spegel --install --version ${SPEGEL_VERSION} spegel-one oci://ghcr.io/spegel-org/helm-charts/spegel --set "nodeSelector.group=one" --set "service.registry.nodePort=30021" helm upgrade --create-namespace --namespace spegel --install --version ${SPEGEL_VERSION} spegel-two oci://ghcr.io/spegel-org/helm-charts/spegel --set "nodeSelector.group=two" --set "service.registry.nodePort=30022"
 ```

+## Why are default memory requests and limits set in the Helm chart?

+Linux file reading relies on the VFS cache, which keeps file chunks in memory for efficiency.
+In a containerized environment, VFS cache usage contributes to the container's memory consumption.
+Since VFS cache is only cleared under memory pressure, Spegel may appear to consume increasing amounts of memory until it reaches the available memory on the node.
+To prevent excessive memory usage, the Helm chart sets a default memory limit of 128Mi, ensuring that the cache is cleared when necessary.